 The College is satisfied that the differences are not due to the underpayment of women in roles similar to male colleagues.
 We will continue to monitor this and we will undertake a review of;

 - Our internal recruitment process to ascertain how candidates progress through the stages

 - A workforce analysis to include our terms and conditions across the organisation.

-- Our recruitment practise to see if we can encourage more female staff to apply at senior levels and into male dominated academic subjects.
+- Our recruitment practise to see if we can encourage more female staff to apply into male dominated academic subjects.

 - Unconscious bias training for all staff who are involved in recruitment.